primiano/perfetto-docs/docs/case-studies/memory.md

 these data, we can save RAM.

 ## {#java-hprof} Analyzing the Java Heap

 **Java Heap Dumps require Android 11.**

+NOTE: For detailed instructions about the Java heap profiler and
+      troubleshooting see the [Data sources -> Java heap profiler]( /docs/data-sources/java-heap-profiler.md) page.

 ### Capturing the profile
 We can get a snapshot of the graph of all the Java objects that constitute the